Planning Effective QBR Meetings: Ground Rules For Success

 The agenda for a QBR meeting should cover:

-• Business Context – External market conditions, competitive landscape, industry trends relevant to company performance
+• Business Context – External market conditions, competitive landscape, and industry trends relevant to company performance

-• Financial Results – Revenue growth, profitability, cash flow, other key financial metrics versus targets
+• Financial Results – Revenue growth, profitability, cash flow, and other critical financial metrics versus targets

 • Operational Performance – Production, quality, customer service, other key operational metrics